jazzband/django-debug-toolbar/docs/tips.rst

 Using the toolbar offline
 -------------------------

-The Debug Toolbar depends on the jQuery_ library.
-If jQuery isn't already loaded in your page, the toolbar loads it from the Google Hosted Libraries CDN.
+The Debug Toolbar loads the jQuery_ library from the Google Hosted Libraries CDN.
 Your browser will keep it in cache, allowing you to use the toolbar even if you disconnect from the Internet temporarily.

-If you want to use the Debug Toolbar without an Internet connection at all, or if you refuse to depend on Google's services, you should include your own copy of jQuery on every page.
+If you want to use the Debug Toolbar without an Internet connection at all, or if you refuse to depend on Google's services, look at the ``JQUERY_URL`` configuration option.

 .. _jQuery: http://jquery.com/